Healthy gums & gum problems

 The gums – referred to by experts as the gingiva – perform two important tasks: they help to hold the teeth in place whilst protecting the sensitive neck and root of the tooth.
 Healthy gums also help to maintain the health of the teeth as well as our general well-being.
 As the gums are part of the oral mucous membranes, they are rich in blood vessels, which makes them sensitive.
 Consequently, inflamed or injured gums are often perceived as extremely unpleasant.

 This makes taking care of healthy gums and treating gum inflammation all the more important.
 Our guide will help you recognise the most common problems and diseases and provides tips on how to keep your gums healthy.

 Inflammation of the gums (gingivitis)

 If your gums are reddened, swollen or even bleeding, these may be signs of gingivitis.
-In this article you will learn how to detect inflamed gums, how good oral hygiene promotes healing and when gingivitis means a visit to the dentist.
+In this article you will learn how to detect inflamed gums, how good oral hygiene promotes healing and when gingivitis requires a visit to the dentist.